Alexismk/Notebook/README.md

     -	Let’s your write markdown on the screen and lets you see the formatting

- Digital History Lecture Notes – HIST 2812 – Week 2, Jan 15
+# Digital History Lecture Notes – HIST 2812 – Week 2, Jan 15

 https://shawngraham.github.io/presentations/3812-jan15.html#/1

 Intro to Photogrammetry

-•	Part of a photographic approach to mapping , restoration
+- Part of a photographic approach to mapping , restoration
-•	Recording of material in space
+- Recording of material in space
-•	part of a suite of approaches related to geomatics, computer vision o	many ways of getting this done – most popular is “structure for motion” o	required YOU to do the rotating
+		- part of a suite of approaches related to geomatics, computer vision
+- many ways of getting this done – most popular is “structure for motion”
+- required YOU to do the rotating
+- videos can be cut into stills and 3D models could be created form stills

+GOOGLE MAPS
-	videos can be cut into stills and 3D models could be created form stills o	GOOGLE MAPS – mapping buildings to produce 3D images (helps sefl driving cars know what is where)
+– mapping buildings to produce 3D images (helps sefl driving cars know what is where)
-•	the kind we now see in apps & getting more user-friendly is structure from motion
+- the kind we now see in apps & getting more user-friendly is structure from motion

-•	laser system mapping how fast light travels to map out an area.
+ - laser system mapping how fast light travels to map out an area.
-•	VR systems use a scaled down version
+- VR systems use a scaled down version

 3D models can be created so that when scanned with a QR code, 3D images cam pop up from the page.
 Videos can allow you to make 3D images and models

-THNK ABOUT SUSTAINABILITY WHEN WORKING WITH TECHNOOGIES, APPS AND SYSTEMS
+THNK ABOUT SUSTAINABILITY WHEN WORKING WITH TECHNOLOGIES, APPS AND SYSTEMS
 	Will this be available in a few months’ time?
 Years?
 SKETCHFAB is the new popular system for 3D models

-Augmented reality built with “Unity”
+# Augmented reality built with “Unity”
-•	“The Diary In The Attic”
+- “The Diary In The Attic”
-o	You need a framing story to validate why you are doing “this”
+- You need a framing story to validate why you are doing “this”
-•	Window to look through to see a different reality o	Popular with museums and heritage sights
+- Window to look through to see a different reality
+- Popular with museums and heritage sights

 Archeology consumes and destroys what it discovers.
 It constructs knowledge by framing everything in its context
-•	Archeologists and created digital space reconstructions in order to always be able to understand a site aot its different points
+- Archeologists and created digital space reconstructions in order to always be able to understand a site aot its different points
-•	English Heritage: Photogrammetric Applications for Cultural Heritage
+- English Heritage: Photogrammetric Applications for Cultural Heritage

 Basic Principles
-•	image capture
+- image capture
-o	clean, clear images from a variety of angles and depths
+- clean, clear images from a variety of angles and depths
-•	image matching
+- image matching
-•	dense point cloud generation o	creates dots that connect together to make an objcet
+- dense point cloud generation
+		- creates dots that connect together to make an objcet
-•	secondary product generation
+- secondary product generation
-•	analysis / presentation
+- analysis / presentation